travelmarx/scrapbook101core/docbuild/articles/build-with-docfx.md

 ## Overview

 This site was created with [DocFx][docfx].
 How is this site different from our [GitHub pages site][site1] for Scrapbook101?
+Here's how:

-* This site parses comments from code (under [Scrapbook101core][cide]) and creates API documentation together with conceptual content (under **\articles**).
+* This DocFx site parses comments from code (under [Scrapbook101core][c0de]) and creates API documentation together with conceptual content (under **\articles**).
 The conceptual documentation from the GitHub pages site was reused here with few changes.

 * In the previous [site][site1], we used Jekyll to create the website, which contained only conceptual content.
 We used Jekyll to run local builds and then pushed the .md files to GitHub into a **\docs** folder, which we defined as a GitHub pages website.
-There, the Jekyll process would kick off automatically and create the HTML for the [site][site1].
+On the server, the Jekyll process would kick off automatically and create the HTML for the [site][site1].

+* This DocFx site relies only on DocFx.
+The process here is this:

+    1. Edit locally in a working branch.
+This includes doc and code changes.
+    1. Optionally run DocFx locally to test changes in both conceptual and API documentation.
+    1. Push .md and code changes to Github remote version of local working branch.
+    1. On GitHub create a pull request to merge working branch into master branch.
+    1. An Azure pipeline is setup to on change in the master branch build the docs into the **\docs** folder of the master branch.
+For the master branch the **\docs** branch is designated as the source of GitHub pages.

-* This site relies only on DocFx.
-We still work offline (currently), run DocFx to produce the website with both conceptual and API documentation, and then push to Github **\docs** folder.
-The difference with our Jekyll site is that here we are pushing the HTML files and are not relying on Jekyll to build HTML for us.
+    The DocFx process pushes the HTML files it has created and we are not relying on Jekyll to build HTML for us.

+How we got to this point is described in the following pages.
+This page describes just the DocFx part.
+Subsequent pages describe the Azure pipeline.

 ## Initial steps